openhab/openhab-docs/configuration/items.md

 | Function             | Description
 |:---------------------|:-----------
 | AND(value1, value2)  | This does a logical 'AND' operation.
-Only if all items are of 'value1' this is returned, otherwise the 'value2' is returned.
+Only if all Items are of 'value1' this is returned, otherwise the 'value2' is returned.
-| AVG                  | Calculates the numeric average over all item values of decimal type.
+| AVG                  | Calculates the numeric average over all Item values of decimal type.
-| MAX                  | This calculates the maximum value of all item values of decimal type.
+| MAX                  | This calculates the maximum value of all Item values of decimal type.
-| MIN                  | This calculates the minimum value of all item values of decimal type.
+| MIN                  | This calculates the minimum value of all Item values of decimal type.
 | NAND(value1, value2) | This does a logical 'NAND' operation.
 The value is 'calculated' by the normal 'AND' operation and than negated by returning the opposite value.
 E.g. when the 'AND' operation calculates the value1 the value2 will be returned and vice versa.
 | NOR(value1, value2)  | This does a logical 'NOR' operation.
 The value is 'calculated' by the normal 'OR' operation and than negated by returning the opposite value.
 E.g. when the 'OR' operation calculates the value1 the value2 will be returned and vice versa.
 | OR(value1, value2)   | Does a logical 'OR' operation.
-If at least one item is of 'value1' this is returned, otherwise the 'value2' is returned.
+If at least one Item is of 'value1' this is returned, otherwise the 'value2' is returned.
-| SUM                  | Calculates the sum of all items in the group.
+| SUM                  | Calculates the sum of all Items in the group.

 An example of this would be: